 Basic grammar skills used to be mandatory — not just for writers but for all high school graduates.
 These days, you can get out of college with a degree but no clue how to properly structure a sentence or differentiate between they’re, their, and there.

-I’ve lamented about the fact that grammar is absent from education.
+I’ve lamented the fact that grammar is absent from education.
 But I’m even more saddened by the absence of good grammar among self-proclaimed writers.

 Good Grammar Habits for Writers